fbpx

 How does an IVA work?

 To start the process you must speak to a registered insolvency practitioner.
-They are a lawyer or accountant that is qualified to set up and manage an IVA.
+They are a lawyer or accountant who is qualified to set up and manage an IVA.

 But once the agreement has been signed neither side can go back on it and your creditors can not pursue you for any money beyond the agreed amount.